openfido/openfido/docs/Getting Started/Single Machine Install.md

     docker-compose up
 ```

 **NOTE:** The local setup of OpenFIDO uses [minIO](https://min.io/) to act as an object storage service.
 Artifact and input links during a pipeline run are currently configured to navigate to blobstorage:9000.
 In order to enable the capability of downloading from these links, you will need to edit your /etc/hosts file to add blobstorage as a recognizable url name for localhost.
-The following are the terminal commands to do this for *nix platform.
+The following steps are how to do this for *nix platforms.

 ```
     sudo nano /etc/hosts
 ```
 Next to 127.0.0.1, you should see "localhost".
 Please type in "blobstorage" after localhost.
 Then click CTRL + o to save the changes to /etc/hosts, and CTRL + x to exit the file.